stolostron/rhacm-docs/_pages/new_guide_setup.md

    4. Using find/replace, change all links that are impacted.
    5. Log in to Pantheon.
    6. Click **Edit title**.
    7. Change the name and the URL fragment.
-Keep URL fragment
+Keep URL fragment.
    8. Click **Rename** to save.
    9. When links and files/folders are all changed, as well as titles, run a build.